markolofsen/unrealos_doc/docs/metacloud/faq.md

 ### What do you mean when you say “MetaEditor platform” ?

 This refers to the infrastructure that exists in the cloud and manages and scales your projects.
-Built with AWS, it includes the configuration, security, management, dynamic scaling of servers, etc. There are several layers to the cloud streaming solution we offer, and the MetaEditor platform refers to all the services that are running.
+Built with AWS, it includes the configuration, security, management, dynamic scaling of servers, etc. There are several layers to the cloud streaming (Unreal Engine Hosting) solution we offer, and the MetaEditor platform refers to all the services that are running.

-### How do you price your interactive 3D cloud streaming solution?
+### How do you price your interactive 3D cloud streaming (Unreal Engine Hosting) solution?

 We offer a bespoke pricing model.
 Our pricing largely depends on the specific use case.
 We offer both a high volume and low volume usage model.
 Generally, we charge an initial project fee and then develop a pricing plan based on the number of concurrent users and whether you require servers running 24/7 hours, regular or extended business hours or customized hours.
 We take into consideration the project file size as this informs us whether we can fit more than one project on one server.
 At the moment, with Unity projects we can only fit one project per server vs. Unreal projects, where we can fit more than one depending on file size.
 Generally there is a pilot phase (1-3 months), which then rolls into an ongoing production phase.